pfalkingham/BlenderROMFinder/README.md

 - `trans_x`, `trans_y`, `trans_z`: Input translation distances (Blender units)
 - `Valid_pose`: 1 = no collision, 0 = collision detected

+Note: When "Only export valid poses" is enabled, only rows with `Valid_pose == 1` are written to the CSV.

 ## Important Notes & Best Practices

 ### Setup Recommendations